Kin The Know

 First, take a hot shower or use a heat pack on the affected area of your breast to increase the effectiveness of the massage as it helps stimulate milk production and unclog ducts.
 Then, start your baby off on the affected breast and gently massage the lump towards the nipple.

-Afterwards, an ice pack can help with pain and any residual swelling around the nipples.
+Afterwards, an ice pack can relieve pain and any residual swelling around the nipples.

 All of the tools you need to take your reproductive health into your own hands.